Commencement & Graduation FAQs

 4. I filled out the commencement participation form, but I don’t see my name on the list.

 a.
 Each ceremony participation list is manually updated after additional verifications are completed to ensure the participant has a graduation application on file and the information published is accurate.
-If you believe the participation form has been updated since you signed up and you don’t see your name, please check your EOU assigned email address for more information or contact the Registrar’s Office directly at email@example.com or 541-962-3607
+If you believe the participation form has been updated since you signed up and you don’t see your name on either list, please check your EOU assigned email address for more information or contact the Registrar’s Office directly at firstname.lastname@example.org or 541-962-3607

 5. There’s something wrong on the Participation List!
 What do I do?!